Making a complaint

 During the current Covid 19 outbreak the Advice and Complaints Service remains open to assist you with any complaints or concerns about Trust services.

 Please be aware however that if we are unable to resolve your issue informally there are likely to be significant delays in formal investigations and responses during this period, due to the need to direct resources to maintaining frontline services.
-This is in line with national guidance given to Trusts about ‘pausing’ the complaints process during this time.
 The best way for you to communicate with us is via the email address firstname.lastname@example.org Any complaints sent by post are likely to be very delayed in reaching the team, and there may also be delays in responding to telephone contact.

 If you wish to make a complaint about the service you received when requesting access to your personal information, you are able to make a complaint to the Trust and the Information Commissioner.